ca-place/ca-place-script/README.md

 Use this extension carefully, you should not enable Cross Origin Requests for any other webpages

+If you are getting error msg like Error in retrieving folder, that means Cross Origin Requests are not working and your CORS extensions are not set up properly

 ## Acknowledgement
 Inspiration from bot used by UKPlace and NLPlace